 LAWTON: The project is called “A Journey Through NYC Religions.”
-Since they began in July of 2010, Carnes and his team have visited nearly 6,500 houses of worship and other religious sites.
-He estimates that’s more than 70 percent of them.
+Since they began in July of 2010, Carnes and his team have visited nearly 7,500 houses of worship and other religious sites.
+He estimates that’s more than 77percent of them [Editor's note: Numbers updated as of 2014].
 They interview, photograph, videotape, even draw, and post their articles and other material on their website, nycreligions.info.
 Carnes says he launched the project because he believed a vital part of New York life was being given short shrift.

 CARNES: I noticed two things: one, that religion was really booming here in the city, and I also noticed it wasn’t covered very intensively.

 LAWTON: Carnes says for his team each visit, or journey, should be an adventure.

 CARNES: A classic journey is we just go cold and we try to perfect a…sort of like a foreign journalist parachuting in a land and making a real sync with people and really getting into the story all in one day.
 Now if we find something that’s really interesting, we would go down in deep, and we’ll come back.

 LAWTON: On this weekend, we followed along as they focused on the historic neighborhood around Eldridge Street on Manhattan's Lower East Side.
 In the late 1800s, this was a predominantly Jewish neighborhood, where many Eastern European immigrants worked in the garment industry and lived in crowded tenements.
 In the 1920s, new legal restrictions curtailed Jewish immigration and the neighborhood slowly became a center for Greek immigrants.
 Then, New York’s famous Chinatown began spilling over and the street took on a distinctly Asian character.
 Today, Latino families are moving in, as are Muslims from Asia and Africa.